NicolaiVArends/BachelorThesis/README.md

 # Bachelor Thesis

-This repository holds files for the bachelor thesis in Optimising Sustaniable Financial Portfolios.
+This repository holds files for a bachelorthesis in Optimising Sustaniable Financial Portfolios.

 ## Abount this Project